MelissaPabst/SavvyDAPython/Week1/Class3.md

 Let's revisit the grocery store, but pretend the prices are normal and it's totally acceptable to have produce in different aisles.

 ```
-# first we will think about the data in our list
+# first we will think about the data in our list and define the datatypes
 >>> our_dtypes = [('name', 'U10'), ('price', float), ('aisle', int)]
-# next we'll create our list with the goodies
+# next we'll create our grociery list with the items, prices, and locations
 >>> our_list = [('celery', 3.54, 1), ('apples', 2.45, 7), ('hot chocolate', 4.67, 12), ('milk', 4.16, 11), ('pop-tarts', 6.2, 14), ('frozen pizza', 7.1, 2)]
 # define the numpy array (note: we could create this directly without using the our_list and our_dtypes variables)
 >>> our_structured_array = np.array(our_list, dtype=our_dtypes)